Eremophila spongiocarpa: Taxonomy and naming

 Eremophila spongiocarpa was first formally described by Robert Chinnock in 2007 and the description was published in Eremophila and Allied Genera: A Monograph of the Plant Family Myoporaceae.
 The specific epithet is from the Latin spongiocarpa, 'spongy fruit'.

 Distribution and habitat

 This eremophila is only known from a small area around a large seasonal marsh northwest of Newman in the Pilbara biogeographic region.

 Conservation

-Eremophila spongiocarpa is classified as "Priority One" by the Western Australian Government Department of Parks and Wildlife, meaning that it is known from only one or a few locations which are potentially at risk.
+Eremophila spongiocarpa is classified as "Priority Three" by the Government of Western Australia Department of Biodiversity, Conservation and Attractions, meaning that it is poorly known and known from only a few locations but is not under imminent threat.